-More warrants surface as part of investigation into toddler's death
+More warrants surface as part of investigation into toddler’s death

 RADFORD, Va.
-(WDBJ7) - WDBJ7 continues to learn more about the death of a two-year-old girl in Radford.
+(WDBJ) - WDBJ7 continues to learn more about the death of a two-year-old girl in Radford.

 Police have executed more search warrants as part of a "cruelty to children" investigation into Andrew Byrd.